seamplex/feenox/README.markdown

 The mesh is assumed to have been already created with [Gmsh][2] (or any other pre-processing tool and converted to `.msh` format with [Meshio][] for example).
-This assumption follows the *rule of composition* and prevents the actual input file to be polluted with mesh-dependent data (such as node coordinates and/or nodal loads) so as to keep it simple and make it [Git][]-friendly (*rule of generation*).
+This assumption follows the *rule of composition* and prevents the actual input file from being polluted with mesh-dependent data (such as node coordinates and/or nodal loads) so as to keep it simple and make it [Git][]-friendly (*rule of generation*).
 The only link between the mesh and the FeenoX input file is through physical groups (in the case above `left` and `right`) used to set boundary conditions and/or material properties.

 Another design-basis decision is that **similar problems ought to have similar inputs** (*rule of least surprise*).
 So in order to have a